flochner/gitlost/how-git-works.md

 * Regarding markdown, why does github not recognize newlines?
 One on the tutorials showed it working.
 Using Sublime; I checked line endings.
 * I read the [wikipedia page](https://en.wikipedia.org/wiki/Git) and learned some interesting things:
   * Linus Torvalds created Git.
 Would have never guessed.
 Seems like a recent Internet phenomenon.
-  * This is going to hurt: [Git Operations Visual](https://en.wikipedia.org/wiki/Git#/media/File:Git_operations.svg)
+  * This is going to hurt: [Git Operations](https://en.wikipedia.org/wiki/Git#/media/File:Git_operations.svg) (visual)
-*
 * Even with the 'git --help' I had trouble figuring out why my commands weren't working.
   * 'git commit' requires a filename or a global symbol (*).
   * When I set up a remote to 698 Notes (maybe it was my repo), I don't remember having to type my password in for every push.
   * 'Push'ing takes forever to refresh on github.
 The first half-dozen times it made me think I was doing something wrong.
 Edit: apparently I still am.
 This is supposed to be easy.
 * I feel I have not met the requirements of the assignment, research-wise.
-Lots of reading and thinking, but I don't feel any more enlightened than before.
+Lots of reading and thinking, but I only feel moderately more enlightened than before.

 **References**